che711/signal-generator-esp32-ad9833/README.md

-# DDS Signal Generator — ESP32 + AD9833
+# DDS Signal Generator — ESP32 + AD9833 with Web server

 A compact, standalone function generator built with an ESP32 microcontroller and the AD9833 DDS module, controlled via a rotary encoder and displayed on a